jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**

-1. **Regular users**: Can only access the Flashcards feature and the Quiz feature.
+1. **Regular users**: Can access basic features like document upload, flashcards, and quizzes.
-2. **Premium users**: Can ask questions to an AI assistant about their uploaded documents along with the features normal students can use.
+2. **Premium users**: Can use all regular features plus chat with an AI assistant about their uploaded documents.

 Note: Users and Students will be used synonymously in this document.

 ### **3.3.
 Functional Requirements**

-1. **Account Setup**
+1. **Setup Account**
-    - **Description**: Users can create an account and log in.
+    - **Description**: Users can sign up and log in.
     - **Primary actor(s)**: Premium and regular students.
     - **Main success scenario**:
-        - Users are able to create accounts and are able to log in to the account they just created.
+        1. Users are able to create accounts and are able to log in to the account they just created.
     - **Failure scenario(s)**:
-        - Users create an account and are unable to log into the account that they tried to create.
+        1a.
+Users create an account and are unable to log into the account that they tried to create.
-            - An error message is displayed on the screen telling them login was unsuccessful.
+            1a1.
+An error message is displayed on the screen telling them login was unsuccessful.

-2. **Premium Subscription**
+2. **Subscribe**
-    - **Description**: Users can pay for a premium subscription for more features.
+    - **Description**: Users can upgrade to premium status for additional features.
     - **Primary actor(s)**: Premium and regular users.
     - **Main success scenario**:
-        - User successfully completes their purchase and obtains premium status.
+        1. User successfully obtains premium status.
-        - User's billing cycle is accurate.
     - **Failure scenario(s)**:
-        - User's payment method fails.
-            - Shows an error screen and asks the user to check if the payment card is valid.
+        1a.
+Subscription update fails.
+            1a1.
+System shows an error message explaining the failure.

-3. **Document Uploads**
+3. **Upload Documents**
-    - **Description**: Users can upload documents to the application for parsing.
-Supported formats are PDF or image.
+    - **Description**: Users can upload documents (PDF or image) to the application for processing and generates a quiz and a flashcard set based on the documents uploaded.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        - User successfully uploads the document and is able to access the main features (Chat, Notes, Flashcards, Quiz).
+        1. User successfully uploads the document.
+        2. System processes the document and generates study materials.
     - **Failure scenario(s)**:
-        - File upload fails, and user is unable to access the main features (Chat, Notes, Flashcards, Quiz).
+        1a.
+File upload fails, and user is unable to access the quiz and flashcard set for the document they uploaded.
-            - If the upload failed due to network errors, show a message asking user to check their connection.
+            1a1.
+If the upload failed due to network errors, show a message asking user to check their connection.
-            - If the format of the document is not supported, show a message asking user to check their file format.
+            1a2.
+If the format of the document is not supported, show a message asking user to check their file format.

-4. **Conversational AI (regarding the documents uploaded)**
+4. **Chat with AI**
     - **Description**: Premium users can chat with the AI about the documents they have uploaded.
     - **Primary actor(s)**: Premium Users.
     - **Main success scenario**:
-        - The AI returns context-aware responses in the chat.
+        1. The AI returns context-aware responses in the chat.
-        - The AI understands the information of the uploaded documents.
+        2. The AI understands the information of the uploaded documents.
     - **Failure scenario(s)**:
-        - App fails to return a response because of the Network Error.
+        1a.
+App fails to return a response because of the Network Error.
-            - Show a message asking user to check their connection.
+            1a1.
+Show a message asking user to check their connection.
-        - User's message exceeds the context length limit.
+        1b.
+User's message exceeds the context length limit.
-            - Disable the send button, and user cannot send until they shorten their input.
+            1b1.
+Disable the send button, and user cannot send until they shorten their input.

-5. **Review Flashcards**
+5. **View Generated Flashcards**
     - **Description**: Users can browse and interact with AI-generated flashcards.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        - Flashcards are generated based on the documents we have provided.
+        1. User can use the flashcards that were generated when they uploaded a document
     - **Failure scenario(s)**:
-        - Flashcards are not generated due to errors.
+        1a.
+Flashcards are not generated due to errors.
-            - Asks user to upload or try again.
+            1a1.
+Asks user to re-upload their document and try again.

-6. **Timed Quiz**
+6. **View Quiz**
-    - **Description**: Users can take a timed, multiple-choice quiz based on the documents uploaded.
+    - **Description**: Users can view and take a timed, multiple-choice quiz based on the documents uploaded.
     - **Primary actor(s)**: Regular and Premium Users.
     - **Main success scenario**:
-        - Multiple choice quizzes are generated based on the documents provided.
+        1. User can use the quiz that was generated when they uploaded a document
     - **Failure scenario(s)**:
-        - AI fails to generate a quiz because it was unable to parse the document.
-            - Tells the user to try again, by either clicking the button or uploading the docs.
+        1a.
+Quiz is not generated due to errors.
+            1a1.
+Asks user to re-upload their document and try again.
+7. **View Suggested Study Materials From other users**
+    - **Description**: Users can choose to retrieve suggested flashcards and quizzes that other users have created based on similarity between two user's uploaded documents
+    - **Primary actor(s)**: Regular and Premium Users.
+    - **Main success scenario**:
+        1. User can retrieve flashcards and quizzes from other users based on document similarity
+    - **Failure scenario(s)**:
+        1a.
+No quizzes or flashcards are retrieved.
+            1a1.
+Tells user that no quizzes or flashcards can be retrieved because we could not find any quizzes or flashcards similar to theirs.

 ### **3.4.
 Screen Mockups**